cran-task-views/Databases/README.md

     (ODBC)](https://msdn.microsoft.com/en-us/library/ms710252\(v=vs.85\).aspx)
     , which is a low-level, high-performance interface that is designed specifically for relational data stores.
-  - The [DBI](https://cran.r-project.org/package=DBI) package provides a database interface definition for communication between R and relational database management systems.
-It's worth noting that some packages try to follow this interface definition but many existing packages don't.
   - The [RPresto](https://cran.r-project.org/package=RPresto) package implements a
     DBI-compliant interface to [Presto](https://prestodb.io/) , an open source distributed SQL query engine for running interactive analytic